oalcabes/ValRE/README.md

 operational_sep_quantities_one.py
 output_to_json.py
 gen_output.py
-validation_reports (inner directory - may not be present until first run)
+validation_reports (inner directory that will house all created reports - may not be present until first run)
-validation_reference.pdf (will be created with first ValRE run, reference sheet for metrics) validation_reports/figures (inner directory that will house PNG files)
+validation_reference.pdf (will be created with first ValRE run, reference sheet for metrics)
+validation_reports/figures (inner directory that will house PNG files of plots)
 GOES_primary_assignments.csv
 instrument_dates.csv